GSA/open-gsa-redesign/_apidocs/opportunities-api.md

 02/28/2023| v1.23| Please refer the version control section for the list of v3 endpoints will available for production use from March 3rd, 2023(v1.22).
 04/19/2023| v1.24| Please refer the GENC Standardization section for the list of active countries and states.
 04/20/2023| v1.25| Please refer the Place of Performace and Award section (Country/State/Zip) validation error messages.
 These are effective in production from March 15, 2024(v1.25).
+12/12/2023| v1.26| Updated the setAside titile descriptions for WOSB,WOSBSS,EDWOSB,EDWOSBSS.
+12/12/2023| v1.27| Updated the setAside titile descriptions for IEE, ISBEE.

 <p><small><a href="#">Back to top</a></small></p>